shams-nahid/My-Daily-AWS-Study/docs/Notes/Other Services/17 Amazon X-Ray.md

 To implement the X-ray tracing, we need to implement the followings,

-- Enable ACtive Tracing from the lambda function configuration.
+- Enable `Active Tracing` from the lambda function configuration.
 This will run the x-ray daemon for the function
 - The attached policy should have write access to the x-ray daemon
 - Following environment policies will require to communicate with x-ray
   - `_X_AMZN_TRACE_ID`: tracing header